daniel-freiermuth/glosdalen/BUILD_STATUS.md

 ## 🎯 Project Completion Status

-✅ **COMPLETE**: Glosordalen is fully implemented with all planned features:
+✅ **COMPLETE**: Glosdalen is fully implemented with all planned features:

 ### ✅ Architecture & Code Quality
 - **Clean Architecture**: Repository pattern with proper separation of concerns